 Key Cyber Threats:

-- Ransomware: Malicious software that encrypts data and demands payment for decryption.
+- Ransomware: A type of malware that encrypts the data and requires payment to decrypt it.

-- Advanced Persistent Threats (APTs): Long-term, targeted attacks that are difficult to detect.
+- Advanced Persistent Threats (APTs): These are protracted, targeted attacks and are difficult to identify.
+Updated Patches and Maintenance — How Often is Made a Difference

 Importance of Regular Updates and Patches